Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum energy equipartition

 Let us specialize to the case when $A$ and $B$ are Hermitian operators.
 It then follows that $\Phi_{BA}(-t)=-\Phi_{AB}(t)$, and then one can show that

-For the case $B=A$, we get Now, it follows for the case at hand on using Eq.~(\ref{lrt1}) that $\Phi_{AA}(t)$ is real, which implies that $\mathrm{Im}[\widetilde{\Phi}_{AA}(\omega+\mathrm{i}0^+)]$ is an odd function of $\omega$.
+For the case $B=A$, we get Now, it follows for the case at hand on using Eq.~(\ref{lrt1}) that $\Phi_{AA}(t)$ is real, which implies that $\mathrm{Im}[\widetilde{\Phi}_{AA}(\omega)]$ is an odd function of $\omega$.
 Inverse Fourier transform of Eq.~(\ref{lrt2}) then yields

-For the demonstration of quantum energy equipartition theorem, let us consider the set up of the quantum Langevin equation considered in Section~\ref{qle}.
+For the demonstration of quantum energy equipartition theorem, let us consider the set-up of the quantum Langevin equation considered in Section~(\ref{qbmsec}).
 Next, consider a weak external force $f_t$ to act on the particle and a set of weak external forces $\{f_{j,t}, j = 1, 2, \ldots , N\}$ to act on the heat-bath oscillators.
 Here, $f_t$ and $f_{j,t}$ are $c$-number functions of time.
 We take the perturbed Hamiltonian to be of the form

-Using the formalism of the Callen-Welton FDT discussed above, one may then show, by first solving the equations motion of the bath oscillators and then substituting the solution in the equation of motion of the particle (similar to what has been done in Section~\ref{qle}), that the symmetrized correlation function of the position of the particle in the equilibrium state reads as~\cite{quantumreg,fordBB}:
+Using the formalism of the Callen-Welton FDT discussed above, one may then show, by first solving the equations motion of the bath oscillators and then substituting the solution in the equation of motion of the particle, that the symmetrized correlation function of the position of the particle in the equilibrium state reads as~\cite{quantumreg,fordBB}:

 where the generalized susceptibility $\alpha^{(0)}(\omega)\equiv \widetilde{\Phi}_{xx}(\omega)$ is given by

 yielding

 The result~(\ref{xxquantum}) is very general and holds even with \(\omega_0 = 0\).
 One may also obtain the velocity autocorrelation function in equilibrium as